 “The adolescent’s fear of being out of control as well as underlying fantasies and anxieties are embodied in the art work and brought into the therapeutic relationship” (Case and Dalley; 9).

-I am passionate about supporting children, young people & adult’s positive mental health and emotional well-being.
-In our contemporary culture young people’s experiences can lead to confusion and isolation – and vulnerability to suicidal feelings and self harming in particular is of real concern.
+I am passionate about supporting young people & adult’s to cultivate positive mental health and emotional well-being.
+In our contemporary culture there are so many reasons that we might end up feeling confusion and isolation – and vulnerability to suicidal feelings and self harming in particular is of real concern.
 There are many competing pressures and at times this can be really hard to navigate, especially if sometimes you feel like you’re doing it on your own or you just don’t seem able to tell anyone.

 Art therapy offers a safe space to start exploring and understanding what’s going on – how you are feeling and where aspects of your day to day life might be causing some problems in some way.